Armatik/windvir/README.md

 `.` – return the sight on center of map

 ### Spawn objects in engine mode
-`C` – set the circumference, and then select a size from 1 to 9 inclusive using keyboard
+`C` – set the circumference, and then select a size from 1 to 9 inclusive, using keyboard

+`R` - define a rectangle and then use `Enter` to specify the points

+`L` - define a line segment and then use `Enter` to specify the points

 ## Settings
 You can change default settings in file `default_settings.json`